-In a statement announcing Mayer’s death, Overlook Press wrote: “Over his legendary, six-decade career in book publishing—which included nineteen years spent as the CEO of Penguin Books—Peter had a profound influence on several generations of authors and publishers, a legacy that is sure to endure.”
+In a statement announcing Mayer’s death, the staff of Overlook Press wrote: “Over his legendary, six-decade career in book publishing—which included 19 years spent as the CEO of Penguin Books—Peter had a profound influence on several generations of authors and publishers, a legacy that is sure to endure.”

 In 1978, he was appointed CEO of Penguin Books in the UK, which was languishing at the time.
 During his tenure there, which lasted until 1996, Mayer is credited with turning Penguin into a profitable business and expanding its international presence.

-However, his transition to Penguin and the UK was not without challenges.
-In an interview with the Frankfurt Book Fair, Mayer described how some in the UK reacted to having an American take over at Penguin: “At the beginning, I did indeed encounter barriers in London; above all the British media was against my appointment because Penguin was such a British company. […] Fortunately, there were others who saw the necessity of a change at Penguin, and when I revived the company in the eighties, it was perhaps proof that an American isn’t just a hinderance.”
+His transition to Penguin and the UK was not without challenges, however.
+In an interview with the Frankfurter Buchmesse, Mayer described how some in the UK reacted to having an American take over at Penguin: “At the beginning, I did indeed encounter barriers in London; above all the British media was against my appointment because Penguin was such a British company. […] Fortunately, there were others who saw the necessity of a change at Penguin, and when I revived the company in the ’80s, it was perhaps proof that an American isn’t just a hinderance.”

-During his time at Penguin, Mayer opened offices in China and India, and he oversaw the publication of Salman Rushdie’s famous novel, The Satanic Verses.
-The book was first published in 1988, and in 1989, Iranian leader Ayatollah Ruhollah Khomeini issued his famous fatwa ordering the killing of Rushdie.
+During his time at Penguin, Mayer opened offices in China and India, and he oversaw the publication of Salman Rushdie’s The Satanic Verses.
+The book was first published in 1988, and in 1989, Iranian leader Ayatollah Ruhollah Khomeini issued his infamous fatwa ordering the killing of Rushdie.

-“When I was at Penguin,” Mayer said, “we published all the best-known classics, not everything, but a great many books.
-I did all of those…and now in my post-Penguin career, well, you know, I’m a certain age, I can’t go on forever, and I’d like to leave the publishing and literary world with this.”
+“When I was at Penguin,” Mayer said, “we published all the best-known classics–not everything, but a great many books.
+I did all of those…and now in my post-Penguin career, I’m a certain age, I can’t go on forever, and I’d like to leave the publishing and literary world with this.”